JDevs-id/Flutter-Chat-App/README.md

-# UserManagement
+# ChatApp with CodeIgniter 3 User Management as backend panel

-A new Flutter project.
+It's an old Flutter project.

-## Getting Started
+## Introduction

-This project is a starting point for a Flutter application.
+This project is a Flutter app application that integrates with C3_UserManagement (https://github.com/JDevs-id/C3_UsersManagement) as a simple user management system.

+## How to get started
-A few resources to get you started if this is your first Flutter project:
+Here are a few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)